ThePacielloGroup/babel/contributing/lang-maintenance.md

 * Copy the flag icon character from [Emoji flags (Wikipedia)](https://en.wikipedia.org/wiki/Regional_indicator_symbol#Emoji_flag_sequences).
 * Alphabetize it by flag code, link language, and URL language — in other words, alphabetize the lines of HTML code in the list.
 Mainly this groups languages by country.

+## Translation

+The file lang-strings.txt contains the directly translatable strings, which is convenient for machine translation.
+For human translation, you can work in the (lang).html file directly for better context.

 ## Table of opening hours

 * Confirm the week starts on Monday in this country.
 Example: [Calendar for Year 2024 (Antigua and Barbuda) - TimeAndDate](https://www.timeanddate.com/calendar/?year=2024&country=221)
 * Put the later hours on a random day of the week.
 (So we can ask participants a usability question about the table: When is the library open later?)
-* Localize the time range with the [Date and Time Localizer](utility/date-time-localizer.html) tool.
+* Localize the time range with the [Date and Time Localizer](../utility/date-time-localizer.html) tool.
 But don't trust the dash character: see <a href="https://github.com/ThePacielloGroup/babel/issues/38">issue 38</a>.

 ## List of links: Web pages in the target language